 Accounting Standards Update 2019-12 - Income Taxes (Topic 740) The Financial Accounting Standards Board issued this Update as part of its initiative to reduce complexity in accounting standards.
 This standard is effective for interim and annual reporting periods beginning after December 15, 2020, with early adoption permitted.
-The Company is currently evaluating the impact this guidance will have on its financial statements.
+The Company has implemented this standard for Q1, 2021, with little or no impact on its financial statements.

 Accounting Standards Update 2019-01 - Leases (Topic 842) Codification Improvements - Issue 3 Transition Disclosures Related to Topic 250, Accounting Changes and Error Corrections.
 The amendments in this Update clarify the Board's original intent by explicitly providing an exception to the paragraph 250-10-50-3 interim disclosure requirements in the Topic 842 transition disclosure requirements.
-Accounting Standards Update 2020-05 - Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842) changed the effective date for Leases (Topic 842) to fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
-The Company has evaluated that this guidance will have little or no impact on its financial statements.
+The Company has implemented this standard for Q1, 2021, with little or no impact on its financial statements.